Invoicing and getting paid

 If VAT is applied, the invoice should be split between the net value of goods and services, the rate and amount of VAT, and the total value of the invoice.
 A valid and current VAT number must also be displayed.

-Find out more about what an ideal invoice layout should include:
+This sample shows what an ideal invoice layout should include:

 It's our standard policy to make due payments to suppliers on the 30th day of the month following the date of the invoice.
 However, where clauses are agreed which vary the terms of payment, these will be honoured.